-- (2) A person who enters Victoria as an international aircrew services worker under subclause (1) and remains for a period of 48 hours or longer in Victoria must have completed either: - (a) a pre-departure SARS-CoV-2 rapid antigen test within 24 hours of scheduled departure for Victoria; or - (b) a pre-departure SARS-CoV-2 PCR test within 3 days of scheduled departure for Victoria, and if the person completed a SARS-CoV-2 rapid antigen test and received:

-- (c) a negative test result from the SARS-CoV-2 rapid antigen test, the person is not required to undertake further testing; or - (d) a positive test result from the SARS-CoV-2 rapid antigen test, the person must complete a SARS-CoV-2 PCR test and isolate until receiving a negative test result. - (3) A person who enters Victoria as an Australian based international aircrew services worker who is fully vaccinated under subclause (1)(a) is exempt from the requirements in subclause (2), provided that: - (a) the person is operating turnaround flights to a country outside of Australia (including passenger flights, freight and maintenance); and - (b) all aircrew services workers from that flight remain airside while in a country outside of Australia; and - (c) all aircrew services workers from that flight adhere to post-arrival SARS-CoV-2 PCR testing or SARS-CoV-2 rapid antigen testing requirements in subclause (4); and - (d) the person must otherwise comply with relevant airline requirements and COVIDSafe Plan whilst in Victoria and in any other State or Territory in Australia.
+- (c) the person: - (i) has been in an extreme risk country at any time in the previous 14 days; and - (ii) is not an Australian based international aircrew services worker; or - (d) the person: - (i) is not fully vaccinated; and - (ii) is not an Australian based international aircrew services worker. - (2) A person who enters Victoria as an international aircrew services worker under subclause (1) and remains for a period of 48 hours or longer in Victoria must have completed a pre-departure SARS-CoV-2 rapid antigen test within 24 hours of scheduled departure for Victoria and if the person received: - (a) a negative test result from the SARS-CoV-2 rapid antigen test, the person is not required to undertake further testing; or - (b) a positive test result from the SARS-CoV-2 rapid antigen test, the person must complete a SARS-CoV-2 PCR test and isolate until receiving a negative test result. - (3) A person who enters Victoria as an Australian based international aircrew services worker who is fully vaccinated under subclause (1)(a) is exempt from the requirements in subclause (2), provided that: - (a) the person is operating turnaround flights to a country outside of Australia (including passenger flights, freight and maintenance); and - (b) all aircrew services workers from that flight remain airside while in a country outside of Australia; and - (c) all aircrew services workers from that flight adhere to post-arrival SARS-CoV-2 rapid antigen testing requirements in subclause (4); and - (d) the person must otherwise comply with relevant airline requirements and COVIDSafe Plan whilst in Victoria and in any other State or Territory in Australia.